 Is Lanzarote expensive to visit?

 Lanzarote is a smaller destination that attracts a broad range of travelers, encompassing various travel styles, spending practices, and budget options.
-Visitors can find a range of options for accommodation from high-end luxury hotels to mid-range places to budget-friendly hostels.
+You'll find a wide array of accommodation options, such as luxury hotels, mid-range places, or budget-friendly hostels.

 Lanzarote can definitely get expensive if you let it, but you have options to reduce costs, including looking for discounts and coupons.

 Within Europe, which is known to be an expensive region, Lanzarote is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to Genoa or Southampton.
+The overall cost of travel here is fair for the region and comparable to Cambridge or Korcula.

 For more details, and to find out if it's within your travel budget, see Is Lanzarote Expensive?